dulikvor/cppKin/docs/cpp_client.md

 ```c++
 span.AddTag("our_tag_key", "our_event");
 ```
-Now that we are done with our span, let propegate it to zipkin:
+Now that we are done with our span, lets propagate it to zipkin’s server:
 ```c++
 span.Submit();
 ```